ariebovenberg/snug/README.rst

   * What if we want to use another HTTP client or session?
   * How do we use this with different credentials?

-*Snug* allows us to write API interactions independent of HTTP client, credentials, or whether they are run (a)synchronously.
+*Snug* allows you to write API interactions independent of HTTP client, credentials, or whether they are run (a)synchronously.

 In contrast to most API client toolkits,
-*snug* makes minimal assumptions and design decisions for you.
+*snug* makes minimal assumptions and design decisions.
 Its simple, versatile foundation ensures you can focus on what makes your API unique.